Show All Answers

 The practice fields are done once a week, usually on Wednesday.

-When in doubt, call the Irving Parks and Recreation Rain-Out Line at (972) 994-1120.
-The Rain-Out Line is updated by 2 p.m., Monday through Friday and by 7 a.m. on Saturday and Sunday.
+Call the Irving Parks and Recreation Rain-Out Line at (972) 994-1120.
+The Rain-Out Line is updated by 2 p.m., Monday through Friday and by 8 a.m. on Saturday and Sunday..

 A free program created and organized by the City of Irving to educate high school students about city government.